Alexander, North Dakota: Geography

-According to the United States Census Bureau, the city has a total area of 1.44 sqmi, of which 1.43 sqmi is land and 0.01 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 1.251 sqmi, of which 1.242 sqmi is land and 0.009 sqmi (0.72%) is water.

 Climate

-According to the Köppen climate classification system, Alexander has a semi-arid to humid continental climate, abbreviated "BSk" to "DFb" on climate maps.
+This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+According to the Köppen Climate Classification system, Alexander has a semi-arid to humid continental climate, abbreviated "BSk" to "DFb" on climate maps.